sofiafer08/CyberHojaldre/Code_Explained/README.md

 *   **Sensors & Perception:**
     *   The robot relies on two main sensing systems that work together:
         *   **HuskyLens Camera:** This is the primary sensor for navigation.
-It is trained to recognize four colors, each with a unique meaning:
+It is trained to recognize four colors:
             *   **Blue & Orange:** These are the *primary navigation lines*.
 They signal the robot to execute a turn sequence, bump into the wall behind it, and then continue, effectively moving it to the next section of the course.
             *   **Red & Green:** These act as *virtual obstacles*.
 When detected, the robot performs an avoidance maneuver by backing up and turning left and right to navigate around them.
         *   **Ultrasonic Sensors:** These act as a secondary, physical safety system for obstacle avoidance.
 If the robot gets too close to a wall or object on its left or right side, these sensors will command a mild turn to keep it centered and avoid crashes.